 Catching Your First Pokémon

 Once you have successfully selected which starter to take with you on your quest, the next step is learning how to capture it.
 This is where the game’s ‘augmented reality’ comes into play.
 When engaging in battle with Pokémon, the app automatically launches your device’s camera.
 The creatures are then overlaid on the camera’s view.
 This gives the illusion that the Pokémon is actually in the real world.
-However, if you are concerned with preserving your battery-life, then it is possible to turn off the augmented reality feature by clicking the button labelled ‘AR’, on the top right side of the battle screen.
+However, if you are concerned with preserving your battery-life, it’s possible to turn off the augmented reality feature by clicking the button labelled ‘AR’, on the top right side of the battle screen.

 When engaged in battle you will notice a PokéBall at the bottom of the screen.
 To catch the creature in front of you, simply throw the PokéBall at it.
 To throw PokéBalls swipe up on the screen in a kind of flicking motion.